 There were several other predictions of GR, one important one was that light rays would also follow straight lines through curved space.

 Tests of GR

-- In 1919, during a total eclipse of the Sun, the predicted deflection of starlight for stars near to the limb of the Sun was measured and Einstein became a household name. - GR also predicted that time would slow in strongly curved space.
+GR also predicted that time would slow in strongly curved space.
 This was verified experimentally in 1958.